Twigonometry/IsabelleDSL/README.md

 The `pp` function must be of the type `session => String.literal`.
 The theory file must also define the structure of a `session`, which is essentially a sequence of user actions (function calls) in your DSL.
 You can then write several different pp functions for different languages.

 You must provide a user sessions file, which contains a call to functions in your theory file that is to be pretty printed into code in your target language.
-Make sure values in the sessions file are cast to their appropriate types, e.g. with `Int_of_integer` (see [here](./Theories/Calculator/user_sessions) for an example).
+These should be written in Isabelle syntax.
+If you are using a `session` with a polymorphic type (such as in [Stack](./Theories/Stack/Stack.thy)) you will need to add a helper for Isabelle to identify the type (e.g. `::int` in `Items (Push (1::int) (Init [] []))`).
+Usually one is enough for Isabelle to infer the types of the rest of the variables.
+You also need to supply a `--session_type` parameter (e.g. `--session_type int`).

 If you do not specify a `ROOT` file, the script will attempt to create one for you.
 If you do, it must have an `export_files` statement in it, and import `HOL-Library`.
 See [ROOT.example](./ROOT.example) for an example `ROOT` file structure.